PBGM - Flavor queen-Kyle Beucke CDFA small

 Photo: Kyle Beucke, California Department of Food and Agriculture

-Plum Bud Gall Mites (PBGM) has been found on branches and twigs of stone fruit trees such as plum, peach, and apricot, as well as almonds.
+Plum Bud Gall Mites (PBGM) can be found on branches and twigs of stone fruit trees such as plum, peach, and apricot, as well as almonds.
 The mites are tiny (0.15 mm) and difficult to see, but they produce visible galls when feeding on nearby buds on fruit trees.
 The galls cause damage to buds and fruit spurs, but do not cause significant damage directly to fruit.
-PBGM infestation can cause weakened trees, which may eventually cause tree fatality, but other trees have been found to recover
+PBGM infestation can cause weakened trees which may eventually cause tree fatality, but other trees have been found to recover.

 Do you think you have found Plum Bud Gall Mites on your fruit tree?

-At this time, we need to know if PBGM exists within San Mateo County so we can determine how widespread this pest is within California.
-If PBGM is found on fruit trees, we will ask that infested budwood and propagative material not be removed from the property to prevent further spread of the pest.
+Due to the widespread distribution of the pest, control or abatement of PGBM is not feasible in San Mateo County.
+If PBGM is found on fruit trees, infested budwood and propagative material should not be removed from the property to prevent further spread of the pest.

 Fruit movement is not restricted (although we recommend fruit be thoroughly cleaned before transportation), and tree treatments or pest management is not required.